 Are you a teacher?
 Do you run a daycare?
 Are you a Girl or Boy Scout leader?
 We are more than happy to come visit with your children and teach them about being safe around dogs!
 Please contact our Director Anne at (802)885-2174 for more information.

 Having some behavioral issues with a dog you just got, either from us or somewhere else?
 We are here for you and your dog.
 It is much better for the dog in question to be in a home environment, rather than to be surrendered to a shelter, especially for something we may be able to help with!
+We have a certified dog trainer on staff who will meet with you and your dog.
 If we can't help, we can refer you to someone who can!
 Contact our Director Anne at (802)885-2174

 No Place Like Home